Industrial Pendants Ideal for Small, Rustic Kitchen

 Relationships are tough.
 Initial euphoria coupled with high expectations often lead to misunderstandings and drama.
 We’re talking here, of course, about the delicate dance between client and contractor — a short-term relationship that can be particularly fraught with personality clashes and simple differences in taste.

-When professional photographer Kellie Warren, of Sanford, Florida, recently gutted her ranch-style home down to the studs, she chose her partner carefully and, after much research, chose to dance with Blair Sligar, designer and owner of Hog Eat Hog.
+When professional photographer Kellie Warren, of Sanford, Florida, recently gutted her ranch-style home down to the studs, she chose her partner carefully.
+After much research, she chose to dance with Blair Sligar, designer and owner of Hog Eat Hog.
 This Winter Park custom furniture design studio is filled with personalities who happen to be incredibly talented with wood.
 The relationship was a match made in heaven.

 “Our kitchen was the most important to us because it’s where we spend a lot of our time,” Kellie says.
 “We loved working with Blair.
 He took a great deal of care in helping us select just the right wood for the job, refining our ideas and drawings, and then completely blowing it out of the water.”